I’m so excited to finally share more of the updates we did to our 96′ Winnebago Adventurer. I see the BIG REVEAL in our near future…very near.

 Our cabinet drawer pulls, hinges, & struts were a sort of copper color.
-They were old and dated and spoke 1980’s even though the camper is a 96′.
+They were old and dated and spoke the 1980s even though the camper is a 96′.
 Let’s just say they were ugly.

 The price was right too!
 In reality, the price seemed too good to be true and I wondered if the quality would be low.
 But they are very nice!
 I can honestly say that we would still be extremely happy even if the pulls had cost us triple what we paid.

-For one 10 pack, it cost just under $20.
+For one 10-pack, it costs just under $20.
 We had to order 4 packs because our RV has gobs of cabinets and drawers.

 I REALLY didn’t want to buy new hinges.
 The existing hinges were perfectly fine, they just didn’t match.
 Since they were not hidden hinges, we needed to do something about them so we opted to spray paint them.

 1. The first step in the process is to clean them really well.

 This is important!
 Don’t skip this step.
 Mark actually found a stray hinge and tried spraying it without cleaning it first.
 It was a mess and we ended up stripping it down to start over again.

 My cleaner of choice for this type of job?
 Orange oil.

 In case you didn’t know, I LOVE orange oil.